 The Graduate School has more information about GRE tests and scores, and English-language proficiency tests and scores.

-List relevant educational and employment history, including job titles, agency names, and dates of employment.
-Also list publications, presentations, teaching or research experience, and any honors or awards.
+Your CV should list your educational history, including dates of degree conferral, and relevant employment history, including job titles, agency names, dates of employment, and whether jobs you list were full-time, part-time, or internships.
+Also list your research experience, publications, presentations, teaching experience, leadership experience, service to the community, and any honors or awards.

-Submit a statement not exceeding two pages identifying the distinctive qualities, characteristics and life experiences you would contribute to the School of Social Work.
+Submit a statement, not exceeding two pages, which identifies the distinctive qualities, characteristics and life experiences you would contribute to the School of Social Work.
 Your diversity statement can include, but is not limited to:

-Three letters of recommendation are required from references who are able to comment on your potential for research and scholarly activity, as well as the quality of your professional practice.
+Three letters of recommendation are required.
+Your references should be professionals who are able to comment on your potential for research and scholarly activity.
 At least one letter, if not two, should be from a current or former professor.
+At least one current or former professor should have a PhD and speak to your ability to complete a PhD program.